charanmurugan/Jwt-Authentication-Java/README.md

 # Initial Commit to check sonar cube works

-It works fine when pull request raised it automatically scans
+It works fine when pull request raised it automatically scan